Eligibility restrictions apply: only Australian citizens or permanent residents are eligible to apply for this course.

 Connect with us to learn more about how we support your success while studying for a Master of Urban Planning at UTS Online.

-Assignments in our subjects are authentic, relevant and often grounded in your personal clinical context.
-They vary according to the subject and include, but are not limited to clinical reports, posters, online quizzes and vivas (oral assessment), podcasts, recorded presentations, education tools, proposals, protocols and professional portfolios.
-You will not be required to complete exams or group assignments to graduate the Master of Urban Planning.
+Assignments in our subjects are authentic and relevant.
+They vary according to the subject and include, but are not limited to, posters, online quizzes and vivas (oral assessment), podcasts, recorded presentations, education tools, proposals, protocols and professional portfolios.
+You will be required to complete exams for a few of the subjects in the course or related certifications.
+There are also group assignments as part of the assessments to graduate with a Master of Urban Planning.

 When studying the Master of Urban Planning, your online study experience includes: